christancf/SLIIT-Eduscope-Video-Downloader/README.md

 ### Prerequisites

-- It is highly recommended to install the latest version of [SLIIT Eduscope Mods Browser Extension](TODO:) before using this script.
+- It is highly recommended to install the latest version of [SLIIT Eduscope Mods Browser Extension](https://github.com/notnavindu/SLIIT-Eduscope-Mods) before using this script.
 Chrome extension integration only works on windows.
 If you just need the downloader, check out the minimal script section.
 TODO:

 ### Installation Guide (For normal people)

-1. Download the latest release (It's a zip file)
+1. Download the latest release (It's a zip file) (LINK WILL BE ADDED SOON)
 2. Unzip/extract the file to where you want to install this software. _(Don't move the extracted files after you `install` it completely)_
 3. Double click the `install.bat` file.
 4. Open the `config.ini` file using the notepad.